fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 # {{fill title}}

 In the last couple of days I've been trying to add the [Kerr-Newman](https://en.wikipedia.org/wiki/Kerr%E2%80%93Newman_metric) metric to [Gradus.jl](https://github.com/astro-group-bristol/Gradus.jl).
-The Kerr-Newman metric describes a black hole spacetime, with mass $M$, spin $a$, and charge $Q$.
+The Kerr-Newman metric describes a black hole spacetime with mass $M$, spin $a$, and charge $Q$.
 The metric may be expressed in Boyer-Lindquist coordinates as

 $$
 \d s^2 =